NickVTech/nickmeier.xyz/content/youtube.md

 ---
-title: "My Youtube Playlist"
+title: "Liked Videos - YouTube Playlist"
 date: 2023-06-15T10:16:57-04:00
 draft: false
 ---

-Youtube...
+YouTube...
 I love you.
 Sincerely.
 I watch YouTube everynight before bed.
 I feel like the creators on the platform put in the most effort.
 They genuinly care about their content.
 Most platforms nowadays are stockpiled with people just trying to get famous.